vrou/credential-theft-lab/docs/gettingstarted.md

 In the AWS console, add HTTPS and SSH access from your IP to the **Credential-Theft-Lab-FirewallManagementSecurityGroup**.

+*Note: Be sure to disconnect from any sort of VPN that you might be using that could alter the IP address that you are connecting from first.*

 ![Security Group 1](img/security_group_1.png)

 ![Security Group 2](img/security_group_2.png)